-- Rank subwatersheds (and therefore priority) for BMP placement, based on the amount of sediment and nutrient loads (N&P) - Target specific areas to refine BMP placement based on the amount of pollutant load within priority and non-priority subwatersheds.
-Load reduction from each specific area reaching a specific stream, river, or lake is estimated through the application of delivery ratios to the sediment, TP, and TN loads leaving the landscape.
-The load leaving the landscape, reaching the flowline, reaching the catchment outlet, reaching the subwatershed outlet, and reaching the Maple River is quantified by PTMApp.

-- Locate Specific BMPs based on actual pollutant delivery to the affected water body. - Estimate the cumulative reduction of and the interaction between multiple BMPs within a watershed in reducing downstream loads.
+- Rank subwatersheds (and therefore priority) for BMP placement, based on the amount of sediment and nutrient loads (N&P) As applicable, the 12-digit hydrologic units (HU) within a subwatershed will be ranked and the priority catchments in the 12-digit HUs will also be ranked and targeted for BMP implementation, accordingly.
+Estimated nutrient and sediment loads at the 12-digit HU outlet and catchment field edge will be used to determine the priorities or rankings. - Target specific areas to refine BMP placement based on the amount of pollutant load within priority and non-priority subwatersheds.
+Load reduction from each specific area reaching a specific stream, river, or lake is estimated through the application of delivery ratios for the sediment, TP, and TN loads leaving the landscape.
+The load leaving the landscape, reaching the flowline, reaching the catchment outlet, reaching the subwatershed outlet, and reaching the Maple River is quantified by PTMApp. - Identify specific BMPs for implementation based on estimated pollutant loads at the field edge or based on pollutant delivery to a specific priority resource point or water body. - Estimate the cumulative reduction of and the interaction between multiple BMPs within a watershed in reducing downstream loads.
 The use of these standards/metrics ensures the ability to place BMPs that will maximize load reduction.